Ethel M Chocolate Factory

 @eater

-"This Henderson chocolate factory creates small batches of milk chocolate bars, creamy truffles, and samplers filled with fruit, nuts, and creamy caramels.
-Just for the holiday season, Ethel M is packaging selections of chocolates in ultra cute tins decorated with gingerbread homes.
-They’re packed with bites of chocolates that are filled with flavors like pecan pie, pumpkin spice, maple walnut satin cream, and peanut butter.
-It can be ordered online, but if you choose to pick it up at the factory, treat yourself to a stroll through the holiday light takeover of the botanical cactus garden." - Janna Karel
+"A Henderson chocolate factory producing small batches of milk chocolate bars, creamy truffles, and sampler boxes; for the holiday season they’re packaged in ultra-cute tins decorated with gingerbread homes and packed with bites filled with flavors like pecan pie, pumpkin spice, maple walnut satin cream, and peanut butter.
+Orders can be placed online, but if you pick up at the factory you can also treat yourself to a stroll through the holiday light takeover of the botanical cactus garden." - Janna Karel

 https://vegas.eater.com/24303366/las-vegas-food-gifts-eater-holiday-gift-guide-2024